 Villas for sale in Spain

-The classic Spanish property or dream home; the villa – a modern, detached property for sale in Spain with a garden and private pool/communal pool.
-Comfort, privacy, multiple bedrooms, bathrooms, sea views and space, set the stage for the good life.
-Because of this, villas are the most sought after type of Spanish property.
+The classic Spanish property or dream home; the villa – a modern, detached villa for sale in Spain with a garden and private pool/communal pool.
+Comfort, privacy, multiple bedrooms, bathrooms, sea views and space set the stage for the good life.
+Because of this, villas are the most sought-after type of Spanish property.

-Villas are detached and often come with all the modern conveniences and luxuries you’d want, like air-conditioning, garages, and more.
+Detached Villas often come with all the modern conveniences and luxuries you’d want, like air-conditioning, garages, and more.
 Most detached villas in Spain are located in rural areas and often come with a large plot of land.

 Apartments for sale in Spain